diarmidmackenzie/tetris-engine/README.md

 On keyboard, the controls are completely customizable.
 The example games use:

+- All games: Backspace to start, or restart mid-game.
 - For 2D games:
   - Z/X for L/R, Enter/RShift for rotate, Space to drop.
 - For 3D games: